 Fungal Diseases that Can Kill Chrysanthemums

-6 – Verticillium Wilt
+1– Verticillium Wilt

 The yellowing of the veins is the Verticillium fungal pathogen spreading from the roots up through the plant.
 The farther it spreads, the less effective nutrients can be delivered.

 The result is that the plant cannot get the nutrients it needs from the soil.
-The most troublesome part of dealing with Verticillium wilt its high resistance to fungicides.
+And here’s what’s even more troubling:

-Treating Verticillium wilt of chrysanthemum plants is near impossible.
-The most reliable method to help some of the plant survive is to take a disease-free cutting and plant in sterilized soil – soil that has been heated to 160oF for a minimum of 30-minutes.
+Tip: The most reliable method to help some of the plants survive is to take a disease-free cutting and plant in sterilized soil – soil that has been heated to 160℉ for a minimum of 30-minutes.

 This disease slowly kills the plants by cutting off its ability to photosynthesize efficiently.
-It is spread by water, either by directly watering the leaves, or by rainfall causing the pathogens to splash to nearby foliage.
+It is spread by water, either by directly watering the leaves or by rainfall, causing the pathogens to splash to nearby foliage.

 The only way to stop the spread of Septoria is a weekly fungicide treatment.
 Additionally, all infected leaves would be better cut off and disposed of rather than waiting until the leaves drop.

-8 – Pythium Root Rot and Stem Rot
+3– Pythium: Root Rot and Stem Rot

 It is considered a plant parasite rather than a fungus.
-It is a water mold that absorbs nutrients.
+It’s also a water mold that absorbs nutrients.
 When it latches onto the root systems of plants, the mold grows instead of the plant.
 The result is a form of root rot and stem rot.

 Pythium rot starts at the base of a stem and spreads upwards.
 Growth of the plant will be stunted; the leaves will discolor and the plant will eventually die if it isn’t treated with a suitable fungicide that specifically targets the Pythium parasite.